March in Poland mourns man who set himself on fire in anti-government protest

-The Polish government, led by the right-wing Law and Justice party (PiS) which came to power two years ago, has been criticised by the European Commission for policies Brussels says jeopardise the freedom of the media and independence of courts.
+The Polish government, led by the right-wing Law and Justice party (PiS) which came to power two years ago, has been criticized by the European Commission for policies Brussels says jeopardize the freedom of the media and independence of courts.

 “I love freedom above all,” Szczesny, wrote in a leaflet, copies of which he scattered around himself.
 “That’s why I decided to commit the act of self-immolation and I hope that my death will shake the conscience of many people....”